IanOC1994/ArcLens-Photography/README.md

   - The landing page includes a series of stacked photographs with appearing text overlay to allow the user to access the portfolio without using the navigation bar.
   - Each image will be a navigation link that brings the user directly to that section of the portfolio.
+  - The key with the landing page, as with all the pages contained within this site is simplicity of design and use.

 __Footer__